MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-multiple-report-layouts.md

 ## Enabling multiple layouts

 To enable multiple layouts, you must use the `rendering` section of a report object.
 Inside the `rendering` section, you define one or more `layout` sections.
-In each of the `layout` sections, you specify details about the layout file path and name, you provide a [Caption Property](properties/devenv-caption-property.md) and a [Summary Property](properties/devenv-summary-property.md) which will be displayed to the user in the **Report Layout Selection** page in [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
+In each of the `layout` sections, you specify details about the layout file path and name, you provide a [Caption Property](properties/devenv-caption-property.md) and a [Summary Property](properties/devenv-summary-property.md) which will be displayed to the user in the **Report Layouts** page in [!INCLUDE[prod_short](../developer/includes/prod_short.md)].

 > [!NOTE]
 > If you do not specify a caption, the layout name will be displayed to the user.